tmerle/VanillaGuide/README.md

     Step-by-Step Zone Guides (from Joana and Brian Kopps work) Hints and Tips for various Quests
     MetaMapBWP Integration
-Added in this fork is color coding for Alliance quests.
+Major change in this fork is color coding for Alliance quests.

-Some minor typos and locations corrected aswell.
+Corrected and standardized coords, corrected spelling and tried to make stuff easier to read.

 > **NOTE:**
 >